kamwoods/disktype/README.md

 problems, you can disable all system-dependent features by setting the variable NOSYS, as in 'make NOSYS=1'.

-Running make results in the binary 'disktype'.
+Running make in the src/ directory results in the binary 'disktype'.
 Copy it to a 'bin' directory of your choice, optionally stripping it on the way.
 It does not require any additional files.